Show All Answers

 Community Enhancement administers the program.
 The Assessor's Office is responsible for field inspections to verify the existing and rehabilitated, renovated, or replaced structure.
 The Assessor's Office will also determine the base value and the value after renovation.

-You have four options - pick the one that works best for you:
+You have three options - pick the one that works best for you:

-You must first have a building permit issued for the work.
+You must first apply for a building permit for the work.
 Then fill out and submit your application.

 There are several steps in the process: